Home

 Photo: Denise August, Hashilthsa

-Traditional clothes made of cedar bark illustrate the central role of the cedar tree (left).
-Indeed, "The Nuu chah nulth vocabulary includes a different word to name each size of cedar tree indicating its specific use.
-Indeed the Nuu chah nulth People could be called, as one elder put it, the Cedar People" George Clutesi Curriculum Program: Nuu chah nulth Traditional Clothing.
+Traditional clothes such as capes and skirts were made of strips of cedar bark (left): "The Nuu–chah–nulth vocabulary includes a different word to name each size of cedar tree indicating its specific use.
+Indeed the Nuu–chah–nulth People could be called, as one elder put it, the Cedar People" George Clutesi Curriculum Program: Nuu–chah–nulth Traditional Clothing.

 Endangered Nootka Cypress near Anacla.